Top Glove defends board after BlackRock criticism

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-[KUALA LUMPUR] Top Glove defended its board on Friday after BlackRock issued a scathing statement, attacking the firm's handling of a coronavirus outbreak and saying it had voted...
+TOP Glove defended its board on Friday after BlackRock issued a scathing statement, attacking the firm's handling of a Covid-19 outbreak and saying that it had voted against the re-election of six directors this week.

 BT is now on Telegram!